-Student borrowers have many loan repayment options and the repayment term will vary from 10 to 25 years depending on the repayment plan that you select.
+Student borrowers have many loan repayment options and the repayment term will vary from 10 to 30 years depending on the repayment plan that you select.
 Repayment Plan Options include Standard, Graduated, Extended (Fixed and Graduated), and several Income Driven Repayment Options.
 The various repayment options offer additional avenues to manage loan debt.
+Additional information on repayment plans along with the information provided below can be found at https://studentaid.gov/manage-loans/repayment/plans.